How Far Back Can the IRS Go for Unfiled Taxes?

 What Does the IRS Do If You Don’t File Your Tax Returns?

-The IRS has a lot of tools to enforce tax administration and collection.
-If you don’t file, the IRS may issue a substitute for return for you.
-Sometimes called an SFR, a substitute for return is a tax return that the IRS prepares based on information received from other parties such as banks or employers.
-These returns typically overstate your income and understate your deductions, leading to a high tax bill.
+• SFR – The IRS may issue a substitute for return (SFR) for you, based on information received from other parties, such as banks or employers.
+SFRs understate your deductions, leading to a high tax bill.

 Penalties for Unfiled Returns

 Additionally, if the IRS believes that you didn’t file due to fraud or tax evasion, you can face even higher penalties.
 Civil penalties for fraud can be up to 75% of the balance due.
 Criminal penalties can be up to $100,000 plus jail time.
 Penalties are even higher for corporations.
+Criminal risk only applies if you didn’t file in a willful attempt to evade taxes.

 Tax-Related ID Theft

+Not filing your taxes can make you vulnerable to tax-related ID theft.
+With tax ID theft, a criminal takes your information and files a return showing a refund.
+Then, they direct the refund to their account.
+Unfortunately, this is more common than you may expect.
 To find out if someone has been filing with your information, you can set up an online account with the IRS.
 This will show you all of the wage and income documents that have been submitted with your details.
 It will also show returns filed and any balances due.

 Do I Need to File Back Taxes?

+This depends on the situation.
+If you are required to file, then yes, you should file back taxes for the years that you missed.
+If you were not required to file (for example, if your income was under the filing threshold), you might have still been eligible for a refund — if so, you should get your returns in before that three-year deadline passes.
+There are billions of dollars in unclaimed refunds every year, and there’s no reason to let the IRS keep your money.
 If you owe taxes, the situation is a bit different, but here’s the good news — you probably only need to file the last six years.
 Typically, when you come forward proactively, the IRS only requires you to file six years of returns, and you don’t have to worry about the rest.
 Again, however, the rules are different if fraud or tax evasion was the reason you didn’t file.
 If you believe that you may have committed tax evasion, you should consult with a tax attorney immediately.

 How to Pay Back Taxes